 YouTube

 Load video

-Malta’s debut entry in the Eurovision Song Contest was in 1971 with a song titled “Marija L-Maltija” by Joe Grech, sung in Maltese language.
-However, Maltese language has only been used twice in the contest, as English is the country’s second official language and has been favoured for better international communication.
-Nowadays, countries are free to choose the language of their preference.
-Many countries have sent entries in languages other than their own, such as Austria sending a song in French, Latvia in Italian, and Cyprus in French.
+Malta made its debut in the Eurovision Song Contest in 1971 with the song „Marija L-Maltija“ performed by Joe Grech in the Maltese language.
+However, the Maltese language has been utilized only twice in the contest.
+English, as Malta’s second official language, has been preferred for better international understanding.
+Nowadays, countries have the freedom to choose the language of their preference.
+Many nations have opted for languages other than their own, such as Austria presenting a song in French, Latvia in Italian, and Cyprus in French.

+YouTube